 It’s been six years since “torture” was the watchword of the national dialogue, in 2014.
 That was the year when President Obama addressed the findings of the Senate Intelligence Committee report on CIA interrogation techniques, more appropriately labeled as torture, which the President so much conceded when he strangely acknowledged, “We tortured some folks.”
 And central to that report was the almost pedestrian use of waterboarding—a tactic that is definitionally understood as a suffocation technique.

-It seems strangely befitting, then, to watch the wave of state counteractions that have militarized the streets of Washington: a Joint Chiefs chairman patrolling in fatigues; armed guards forming a federal paramilitary patrol, alarmingly unidentified and still anonymous; military helicopters using anti-insurgent techniques; and opening fire with tear-gas and kinetic projectiles on peaceful protestors for a presidential photo op.
-Each is of a piece with the militarization of American civic life, a continuum that should be understood to include the torture Floyd suffered for nearly nine minutes in Minneapolis.
+It seems strangely befitting, then, to watch the wave of state counteractions that have militarized the streets of Washington: a Joint Chiefs chairman patrolling in fatigues; armed guards forming a federal paramilitary patrol, unidentified and still anonymous; military helicopters using anti-insurgent techniques; and police opening fire with tear-gas and kinetic projectiles on peaceful protestors for the purposes of a presidential photo op.
+Each is of a piece with the militarization of American civilian life, a continuum that should be understood to include the torture Floyd suffered for nearly nine minutes in Minneapolis.